|

 (deep bite), can be corrected by sustained use of such trainers

-or deep bite can be levelled out painlessly.
+deep bite can be levelled out painlessly.
 The required vertical

 forces are easily provided by biting on the trainer, instead of

-from the (orange-coloured) T4B, which resembles the Muscle force
+from the T4B, which resembles the

-Jaw shaper in shape (find instructions under Kaukraft
+Muscle force Jaw shaper in shape (find instructions under Kaukraft

-Kiefer-Former), but has a groove for fixed braces, a thicker
+Kiefer-Former), but has grooves for fixed

-standard.
+tapering than standard.

 |